Supporting Guidance: employer compliance: guidance by subject: construction industry scheme (CIS): regulation 9(4) directions - action to be taken

 - must make a referral to the CIS Functional Lead Team (COG909090) on the Reg 9 referral stencil (Word 34KB) and complete the Reg 9(4) summary sheet (Excel 27KB) detailing the relevant information for the subcontractors under consideration.

-The CIS Functional Lead Team will consider, prepare and sign any appropriate notice of decision accepting or refusing the claim.
+The CIS Functional Lead Team (FLT) will consider and prepare any appropriate notice of decision accepting or refusing the claim.

-The papers will be returned to you to notify the contractor of the outcome and issue the signed decision notices and proceed to settle the case.
+for you to issue to the contractor and proceed to settle the case.

 There is no right of appeal against a refusal by HMRC to give a direction under Reg 9(5) where ‘Condition B’ of Reg 9(4) is not met.